rhm2k/cline_docs/getting-started-new-coders/README.md

         -   **Recommended Models for Coding:**
             -   `anthropic/claude-3.5-sonnet`: Most used for coding tasks.
             -   `google/gemini-2.0-flash-exp:free`: A free option for coding.
+            -   `deepseek/deepseek-chat`: SUPER CHEAP, almost as good as 3.5 sonnet
         -   [OpenRouter Model Rankings](https://openrouter.ai/rankings/programming)

 ## Your First Interaction with Cline